 Our community partnerships are providing exceptional experiences for DMU staff and students that include discounted tickets and unique opportunities.
 Through these partnerships the community has the chance to explore new cultural and artistic aspects of the city.

-By working alongside Leicester City Council and other organisations, #DMUlocal offers a wide range of exciting projects that meet the needs of communities and have a transformative impact.
+Links with the Leicester City Council and other organisations around the city allow DMU Local to offer a wide range of exciting projects for the public and DMU Students to get involved with, making sure the needs of the community are met and have a positive, transformative impact.

 Since 2013 we have worked in close partnership with the city’s prestigious Curve Theatre, supporting their programme of artistic activity.
 The partnership offers DMU students and graduates incredible opportunities in a dynamic state-of-the-art theatre setting, including: